4Furki4/4Furki4/README.md

 ## Here's My Story
 >Hello there!
 >
->I'm currently learning web development: both backend and frontend.
-I don't have any background like a degree unrelated to development.
-My web development adventure started as a hobby, then became the reason why I dropped out of university.
-I actually wanted to make my games using Unity.
-However, I decided to build a new Turkish online dictionary because of the downsides of the official TDK dictionary.
-But why would I build it ?
-It's because I love the meanings and etymologies of Turkish words.
-I kept learning to build it, then realized that web development becomes beyond a hobby because I mostly spend my whole time learning new things for it.
+>I am currently pursuing web development, with a focus on both backend and frontend.
+Despite not having a background in this field or a degree, I started this journey as a hobby and it quickly became my passion.
+In fact, I even dropped out of university to pursue it further.
+My initial plan was to create games using Unity, but I ended up building a new Turkish online dictionary due to my love for the meanings and etymologies of Turkish words.
+I continued to learn and work on it, and soon web development became more than just a hobby, as I found myself dedicating most of my time to learning new skills and techniques.

 ### Some other hobbies:
 * Playing video games since I was 5 y.o